Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Introduction

-While conventional wisdom may be pessimistic about the prospect of learning across shifting environments, a growing literature in causal inference has dwelled on the utility of comparing data sets from distinct environments to identify causal relations \citep{peters2016causal, Pfister2017InvariantCP, HeinzeDeml2017InvariantCP, Arjovsky2019InvariantRM}.
-Consider covariate and response pair $(X, Y)$ defined on $\cX \times \cY$ and their joint probability distributions $\cP_{\cE}(X, Y)$ that differ across environments $\cE$.
-Due to the presence of unobserved confounding factors in the environments, both the \textit{covariate distribution} $\cP_{\cE}(X)$ and the \textit{conditional concept} $\cP_{\cE}(Y| X)$ could be shifted and altered by the environment (see for instance Figure~\ref{fig:model_diagram}).
-Concept shift is difficult to address due to this lack of invariance.
-The principle of independent mechanisms in causality \citep{peters2017elements} alludes to a plausible source of invariance; the mechanism producing the effect given the cause should remain unchanged across environments.
-This principle can be made practical---much of the invariant risk minimization work \citep{peters2016causal, Pfister2017InvariantCP, HeinzeDeml2017InvariantCP} aims to identify a causally ``stable'' representation $X \mapsto \phi(X)$ such that the conditional concept $\cP(Y | \phi(X))$ stays invariant across environments if labeled data $\cP_{\cE}(X, Y)$ across environments are available.
+\paragraph{Causal Stability} Consider a covariate-response pair $(X, Y)$ and its joint probability distribution $\cP_{\cE}(X, Y)$ that differs across environments $\cE$.
+We consider two environments $\cE \in \{\cS, \cT\}$ corresponding to source and target, respectively.
+Due to the presence of unobserved confounding factors, both the \textit{covariate distribution} $\cP_{\cE}(X)$, the marginal distribution of $X$, and the \textit{conditional concept} $\cP_{\cE}(Y| X)$, the conditional distribution of $Y$ given $X$, could be shifted and altered by the change in the environment.
+The principle of independent mechanisms in causality \citep{peters2017elements} points to a plausible source of invariance: the mechanism producing the effect given the cause should remain unchanged across environments.
+This principle can be made practical.
+For instance, the invariant risk minimization work \citep{peters2016causal, HeinzeDeml2017InvariantCP, Pfister2019InvariantCP, rothenhausler2021anchor} seeks to identify a causally ``stable'' representation, that is, a map $X \mapsto \phi(X)$ such that $\cP(Y | \phi(X))$, the conditional concept given $\phi(X)$, stays invariant across environments (hence no subscript $\cE$).
+This line of work requires labeled data across environments, specifically, it assumes access to samples from both $\cP_\cS(X, Y)$ and $\cP_\cT(X, Y)$.